 Pupae are protected by a cocoon that the larvae spin, and they remain dormant until the conditions are right for the adult flea to emerge.
 The hatch can be stimulated by vibration such as vacuuming, walking or running, changes in light, carbon dioxide or the ideal temperature.
 Temperatures above 85 degrees encourage the dormant state, but when the temperature hovers around 70 degrees, fleas will begin hatching in very large numbers.
 They can live in a warm house all year round.

+So how do you get rid of fleas in the fall?
 In the fall, pets begin getting their winter coats making them ideal homes for fleas to feed and breed.
 The thicker coat also makes it more difficult to groom fleas off.
 Finding an effective flea preventative for your dog or cat is important.
 The Revival Flea & Tick Finder is a free and easy way to find the right flea preventative for your dog or cat.

 How to get rid of fleas on dogs?
 How to prevent ticks on dogs?
 How do I get rid of ear mites in dogs?
 Get answers to your most common questions when it comes to external parasites on dogs.

 How to Prevent Fleas on Dogs and Cats : 3 Step Flea Prevention Plan

 Get rid of fleas on cats and dogs with a three-step flea prevention plan.
 This detailed plan gives you the best flea control for pet, home and yard.

 Flea Control Plan for Fall

 Do fleas get worse in the fall?
 The best way to prevent fleas in your home and yard is to attack them in the fall.
 Follow this fall flea strategy to learn how to get rid of fleas in the fall.